AshHealy/Floyd/README.md

 - [ ] Update| Save Floyd's inventory & stats

+### Shop To-Do List
+- [ ] Create a new component for the shop, and add it to your src folder.
+- [ ] Create a state variable in the main App component to track whether the shop is open or closed.
+- [ ] Add a button to the main App component that, when clicked, toggles the state of the shop open/closed variable.
+- [ ] Pass the open/closed variable as a prop to the Shop component.
+- [ ] Create the UI for the Shop component, including a header and a stock display.
+- [ ] Create an array of items that will be available for purchase in the shop, and add it to the Shop component state.
+- [ ] Map over the items array and render each item in the stock display.
+- [ ] Add a "Buy" button to each item in the stock display.
+- [ ] Add an onClick function to the Buy button that decrements the currency and adds the item to the player's inventory.
+- [ ] Display the player's inventory in the main App component.

 Doing
 - [ ] Adjust sizes of dead and alive sprites